50275/legacy-launch-pads/README.md

 # legacy-launch-pads

-A mindustry mod for Mindustry versions newer than v146: advanced launch pads and landing pads are replaced by the v146 launch pad.
+A mod for Mindustry versions newer than v146/v7.
+Not available on iOS.
+It restores the older v146/v7 launch pad behavior.

-# Downloading
+# Installation

-Download ZIP.
-I don't really care to add this to the mod browser right now.
+If this mod isn't in the mod browser, Code -> Download ZIP.

 # FAQ

+> **Can this mod break saves?
+How exactly does this mod affect my game?**
+> No. This mod will disable landing pads and make launch pads (including advanced launch pads) behave like they do in v146/v7 (add resources directly to core).
+Disabling this mod will restore v8 launch pad behavior.

-> **Why isn't this a part of the base game or a PR?**
+> **Why isn’t this in the base game or a PR?**

-Anuke didn't implement it.
-I'm not going to tell him to, and I can't do it myself since I don't know how to add UI buttons.
+> It’s a design choice in vanilla.
+This mod just provides an alternative.

-> **Why isn't/won't this be on IOS?**
+> **Why isn’t/won’t this be on iOS?**

-This mod depends on the following gamerule: `Planets.serpulo.campaignRules.legacyLaunchPads = true;` and I don't know how to do this in HJSON.
+> The mod relies on setting a campaign rule (Planets.serpulo.campaignRules.legacyLaunchPads = true), which isn’t doable with HJSON-only mods.

-> **How do I get launch pads with this mod?**
+How do I unlock the launch pad?

-It's unlocked after the advanced launch pad and costs 1 copper.
-Could it be done better?
-Yes.
-Will it be done better?
-I don't think so.

-> **Why did you make this?**

-Because people kept complaining in channels that I use.
-It's disruptive and this is my best solution.
+It becomes available after researching the advanced launch pad.
+The cost is currently 1 copper.

-> **Why is it being flagged as a virus?**
+Why was it flagged as a virus before?

-I don't know.

-To be clear I don't plan to play the campaign nor use this mod while doing so.
+Some antivirus software may misidentify the mod ZIP because it contains JavaScript.
+The contents are safe and limited to Mindustry’s modding environment.